at Lentorre Lodge

 Like all great bars, word got around and it now has regular patrons!
 Over the years, we built our first ramshackle blind where you could get closer to the animals as they drank, and in 2018 we built a hide right next to the water, sunken into the ground with a tunnel that leads to it- allowing you to get within meters of the animals from the security of a closed hide.
 Generally, as long as the river next to camp is not flowing, the morning starts with troops of baboons coming to the water, each jostling for position, followed by impala, zebra and other animals.
 This continues through the day, and when night sets the predators come out.
 We have had everything from lion, cheetah, leopard, hyena (both spotted and striped) and the elusive and rare aardwolf.
 At some times of the year we also get elephant at the waterhole, a sight to behold from close quarters!Learn More About Activities

-Lentorre can be reached by light aircraft, we have an airstrip a 40 minute drive from camp, alternatively you can take a fascinating two hour road transfer from Nairobi.
+Lentorre can be reached by light aircraft, we have an airstrip a 40 minute drive from camp, alternatively you can take a fascinating three and a half hour road transfer from Nairobi.

 Deep in the heart of the Great Rift Valley, beyond the volcanic lunar landscape surrounding the soda lakes of Magadi and Natron, deep in the heart of the Olkirimatian Conservancy, lies the oasis of Lentorre.